Illegal drug trade: Cannabis

 Trafficked cannabis in Brazil.
 Each can contained 1.5 kg.

-While the recreational use of (and consequently the distribution of) cannabis is illegal in most countries throughout the world, recreational distribution is legal in some countries, such as Canada, and medical distribution is permitted in some places, such as 38 of the 50 US states (although importation and distribution is still federally prohibited).
+While the recreational use of (and consequently the distribution of) cannabis is illegal in majority of countries, recreational distribution is legal in some countries, such as Canada, and medical distribution is permitted in some places, such as 38 of the 50 US states (although importation and distribution is still federally prohibited).
 Beginning in 2014, Uruguay became the first country to legalize cultivation, sale, and consumption of cannabis for recreational use for adult residents.
 In 2018, Canada became the second country to legalize use, sale and cultivation of cannabis.
 The first few weeks were met with extremely high demand, most shops being out of stock after operating for only four days.

 Cannabis use is tolerated in some areas, most notably the Netherlands, which has legalized the possession and licensed sale (but not cultivation) of the drug.
 Many nations have decriminalized the possession of small amounts of marijuana.
 Due to the hardy nature of the cannabis plant, marijuana is grown all across the world; today, it is the world's most popular illegal drug with the highest level of availability.
 Cannabis is grown legally in many countries for industrial, non-drug use (known as hemp) as well.
 Cannabis-hemp may also be planted for other non-drug domestic purposes, such as seasoning that occurs in Aceh.

 The demand for cannabis around the world, coupled with the drug's relative ease of cultivation, makes the illicit cannabis trade one of the primary ways in which organized criminal groups finance many of their activities.
 In Mexico, for example, the illicit trafficking of cannabis is thought to constitute the majority of many of the cartels' earnings, and the main way in which the cartels finance many other illegal activities; including the purchase of other illegal drugs for trafficking, and for acquiring weapons that are ultimately used to commit murders (causing a burgeoning in the homicide rates of many areas of the world, but particularly Latin America).

 Some studies show that the increased legalization of cannabis in the United States (beginning in 2012 with Washington Initiative 502 and Colorado Amendment 64) has led Mexican cartels to smuggle less cannabis in exchange for more heroin.